 You have to show that the infringer’s product (or process) has each and every component (or step) that is listed in at least one of your independent claims.
 This is a critical point.
 If their product or process doesn’t include components that are described only in the specification or the dependent claims, that’s okay.

 This is why, in general, we help our clients obtain patents with broad independent claims with as few elements as possible: It’s easier to show infringement.

-Keep in mind that the claims will be interpreted in light of the specification.
+Keep in mind that the patent claims will be interpreted in light of the patent’s specification.
 The process of claim interpretation is often the most contentious part of patent litigation.
 Don’t assume that your claims mean something very broad or narrow; consult the patent’s specification and prosecution history to understand how each claim term was used throughout the patent.
 In particular, look for explicit and implicit definitions of key terms.